nala-cub/nala-cub.github.io/_pages/about.md

 - Low-resource machine translation
 - Language grounding

+More details can be found <a href="/projects/">here</a>.
 Please also check out the website of the <a href="http://turing.iimas.unam.mx/americasnlp" target="_blank">First Workshop on NLP for Indigenous Languages of the Americas (AmericasNLP)</a>, which members of our group are co-organizing!